ThibF/G-youmus/README.md

 # Evolution:
-Do FSM and dispatcher to FSM concerned if they wait this type of event, check if somebody care after modularize in order to unit test abstract input
+Do FSM and dispatcher to FSM concerned if they wait this type of event, check if somebody care after Modularize in order to unit testing
+Abstract input
 Add other chatbots possibility (telegram/Http ? / sms? )
-See a way to monetize if growth
-Analyze seen from FB in order to be more natural with timeou ~~IOS in a way or other ? ~~ Google play music supported Do some check regurlarly about youtube-dl (can break often) and update accordingly
+~~See a way to monetize if growth~~ => Youtube TOS for example Analyze seen from FB in order to be more natural with timeout ~~IOS in a way or other ?~~ => Google play music supported Do some check regurlarly about youtube-dl (can break often) and update accordingly